hg-mirrors/pypy_extradoc/blog/draft/2020-08-12-new-chapter-for-pypy.rst

-PyPy will remain a free and open source project, but the community's structure and organizational underpinnings will be changing and the PyPy community will be exploring options outside of the charitable realm for its next phase of growth ("charitable" in the legal sense -- PyPy will remain a community project).
+PyPy will remain a free and open source project, but the community's structure and organizational underpinnings will be changing and the PyPy community will be exploring options outside of the charitable realm for its next phase of growth:
+("charitable" in the legal sense -- PyPy will remain a community project and more details about the future plans will be given in a subsequent blog post).

 During the last year PyPy and Conservancy have worked together to properly utilise the generous donations made by stalwart PyPy enthusiats over the years